Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: On Markovian structure of posteriors

-Our new SB-type problem aims to reconcile marginals for random variables that are of a different nature.
-Specifically, these are marginals of $X_0$ and of the stopping times $T_j$ of the random walk at the absorbing states $j\in \Va$.
-Thus, the support of marginals $\hat \nu_j$, one for each stopping time $T_j$ at corresponding absorption site $j\in\Va$, is the time interval $[0,t]$, actually $[1,t]$ due to our standing assumption that the probability mass on $\Va$, at $\tau=0$, is zero.
-The measured marginal $\hat \mu_0$ corresponds to the desired occupation probability of $X_0$ in $\mathcal V$, and abides by the same condition, $\hat\mu_0(\Va)=0$.
-Thus, we now seek a solution to the following problem. \begin{problem} Determine a law $P^\star $ that minimizes \eqref{eq:SB1}, matches the prescribed starting distribution \eqref{eq:SB2}, and allocates a pre-specified amount of probability mass at the absorbing states for $\tau\in [1,t]$ (see eq.\ \eqref{eq:cumulative} below). $\Box$ \end{problem}

-Thus, to contrast with classical SBs, {\em the terminal constraint \eqref{eq:SB3} is replaced by a running constraint on the absorption rate}, as follows.
-The probability mass that is allocated at the absorbing state $j$ at successive times can be computed from the cumulative mass of absorbed walkers, that is, for $1\leq \tau \leq t$,
+The SBP with stopping times aims to reconcile marginals for random variables that are of a different nature.
+Specifically, these are marginals of $X_0$ and of the stopping times at the absorbing states $j\in \Va$.
+Accordingly, we now seek a solution to the following problem. \begin{problem} Given a prior law $Q$ on $\mathcal V^{t+1}$, determine a law $P^\star $ that satisfies \eqref{eq:SB1}, matches the prescribed starting probability distribution $\hat \mu_0$ as in \eqref{eq:SB2} with $\hat \mu_0(\Va) =0$ and allocates a pre-specified amount of probability mass at the absorbing states on the interval $[1,t]$ (see Eq.\ \eqref{eq:cumulative} below). {$\square$} \end{problem} Thus, to contrast with classical SBPs, the terminal constraint \eqref{eq:SB3} is replaced by a running constraint on the absorbed mass in what follows.
+Tautologically, the probability of paths being stopped at a site $j$ and at an instant that is no later than $\tau$ equals the cumulative probability of stopped walkers at the site $j$ up to the instant $\tau$.
+That is, for all $\tau \in [1,t]$ and $j \in \Va$, we have

-At this point, it is helpful to revisit the rule for evaluating the Dirac function $\mathds 1_{x_\tau=j}(\mathbf x)$.
-As usual, it assigns the value $1$ when the condition $x_\tau=j$ is met and the value zero otherwise.
-Hence, the left-hand side of \eqref{eq:cumulative} sums up the probability of all paths that may have led to the absorbing state $j$ at any time before and including $\tau$, and is therefore equal to the right-hand side of \eqref{eq:cumulative} as claimed.